 \subsection{Barrier Four: Infrastructure Inequity}

-Infrastructure inequity in scientific computing reflects broader patterns of resource concentration and institutional privilege that go beyond technical necessity.
-The social dynamics of resource allocation: who gets priority, how decisions are made, and which institutions are considered ``deserving'', ultimately determine whether AI tools democratize or further centralize scientific capability.
-The challenge lies in building systems that work effectively across different resource constraints while maintaining scientific quality and enabling collaborative development.
+The infrastructure inequity encountered in scientific computing reflects broader resource concentration and institutional privilege patterns that go beyond technical necessity.
+The social dynamics of resource allocation, namely, who is given priority, how decisions are made, and which institutions are considered ``deserving'', ultimately determine whether AI tools become democratized or further centralize scientific capabilities.
+The challenge lies in building systems that work effectively across different resource constraints while maintaining high scientific quality and enabling collaborative development.

 \paragraph{Computational Resource Disparities}